academie-de-espee/earl-marshal/training/rapier-marshal.md

 ### Blades
 * Blades must be no longer than 48" as measured from the tip to the top of the tang (i.e. where the tang and forte meet)
 * Blades must flex to the standard as defined in Society Rapier Rules.
 * Steel blades will not be altered in way that could significantly alter their temper, flexibility or durability.
-Exceptions include, tang modification, cutting down heavy rapier blades, welding a blunt tip on so long as it does not affect the temper of the blade.
+Exceptions include, tang modification, cutting down rapier blades, welding a blunt tip on so long as it does not affect the temper of the blade.
 * Light rapier blades must be a foil blade, epee blade, or similar variant from an established commercial manufacturer.
-* Light rapier blades are not allowed in Heavy Rapier, nor Cut & Thrust combat.
+* Light rapier blades are not allowed in Rapier, nor Cut & Thrust combat.
 * Flexi-daggers are not allowed for Cut & Thrust combat.
 * Rigid steel "parrying-only" daggers such as those made from cut down blades will not be allowed.
 * All blade ends must be capped with rubber, plastic, or leather
 * All blade tips must include adequate protection against punch-through of the blade.
 Examples include, but are not limited to:
     * A metal disc (such as a washer) placed between the end of the blade and the tip.
     * A nut or other blunt metal object welded to the end of the blade in compliance with the Corporate Rules for Rapier in the Society for Creative Anachronism, Incorporated.
-    * Exception: The Darkwood heavy rapier tips are allowed, as long as they are installed per the manufacturer's instructions and do not need a washer or nut.
+    * Exception: The Darkwood rapier tips are allowed, as long as they are installed per the manufacturer's instructions and do not need a washer or nut.
 * Tips must be firmly taped or glued in place.
 The tip must be of a color contrasting with the blade so that the tip's absence is readily apparent.
 If tape is used, it must contrast with both blade and tip.
 Do NOT tape over the end of the tip.
 * Any blade with kinks, sharp bends, or cracks fails.
 * All burs on a blade must be removed prior to use.

+#### Spear
+* Rubber headed spears, mounted on rattan between 1 1/8th and 1 3/8th inch diameter.
+* Head must flex to 90 degrees with hand pressure
+* Combined length of 9 feet.
+* Minimum diameter inserted into the head end is 1/2 inch.
+* Heads must be friction fit with tape including bright contrasting colored tape or ribbon at the base of the the spear head for visual contrast.

 ### Rigid Parry
 * Rigid parrying devices will be made of sturdy, lightweight materials, resistant to breakage & splintering and does not have any sharp edges.